 All segments must bear an equal amount of tension in order to achieve a stable tuning.

 A pitch raise takes time, allowing all bearing points to reach an equal amount of tension.
-Using firm test blows on each key while tuning, the piano tuner allows string tension to equalize.
+Using firm test blows on each key while tuning, the piano tuner allows the string's tension to equalize.
 Playing your piano in between service calls can also help to equalize string tension as well.

 "What if My Piano's Strings Have Rust, or Show Any Signs of Corrosion?
 How Will A Pitch Raise Affect The Strings of My Piano?"